Alaska Multi-Sport, Hiking, & Family Adventure Camping & Lodge Trips

 ALASKA CAMPING AND ‘CAMP & CABIN’-BASED TOURS: Even if you’ve never camped before, be assured that it’s easier and more comfortable than you might think (and considerably cheaper than staying in lodges or hotels, as well).
 The beautiful natural settings of our campgrounds, the magical long hours of Alaska summer daylight, our helpful guides, quality gear, and the tremendous homemade camp food we serve up all make camping in Alaska a pleasurable and unforgettable experience!
-Sleeping bags and pads are the only gear you need to bring (or rent them cheaply from us if you prefer), and showers are available most days.
+Sleeping bags and pads are the only gear you need to bring (or rent them cheaply from us if you prefer), and showers are available almost every day.

-Camp & Cabin-based tours also feature 1 to 3 nights per week (depending on which itinerary you select) of comfortable, indoor lodging in remotely located, charming, and cozy cabins, some of which also include access to wood-burning saunas!
-Our popular 10-day Alaska Explorer, and 6-day Kenai Explorer, Mountains & Glaciers, and Alaska Ranger trips are all available in Camp & Cabin format.
+Camp & Cabin-based tours also feature 1 to 3 nights per trip (depending on which itinerary you select) of comfortable, indoor lodging in remotely located, charming, and cozy cabins, some of which also include access to wood-burning saunas!
+Our 7-day Mountains & Glaciers, 6-day Kenai Explorer and 6-day Alaska Ranger trips are all available in Camp & Cabin format.

 “Hey folks, Truly outstanding and unforgettable experience!
 I just wanted to thank you and (the) guides for a wonderful 10-day journey.
 They were the consummate professionals and always saw to the comfort and well being and experience of all participants.
 Am looking forward to my next trip with you folks.
 Thanks again.”